Tamate Tablets is a brand of medicine containing the active ingredient topiramate (antiepileptic medicines).

 - inability to sleep

-- nausea, diarrhoea, constipation
+- nausea, diarrhoea, vomiting or constipation

 Tell your doctor as soon as possible if you have any of the following as you may need medical attention: